 The service has an alternative enforcement policy in place for low risk food premises involving a self assessment process.
 The aim of this strategy is to enable the Council to focus attention on those businesses which present the greatest risk to consumer safety and/or who are failing to meet their statutory obligations whilst relieving low risk businesses from a proportion of formal inspection.
-During the period of time affected by COVID-19, it was not possible to operate this policy resulting in a backlog of outstanding low risk premises interventions.

-7.0 Plan for 2023-2024
+7.0 Plan for 2024-2025

-7.1 Programmed inspections 2023-2024
+7.1 Programmed inspections 2024-2025

-In 2023-2024 185 premises interventions are due broken down as follows.
+In 2024-2025 185 premises interventions are due broken down as follows.